PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Stepho-hub/README.md

-# Real-Time Chat Application with Socket.io
+# 🔄 Week 5: Real-Time Communication with Socket.io

+## 🚀 Project Overview
-This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and server.
+This project implements a comprehensive real-time chat application using Socket.io that demonstrates bidirectional communication between clients and server.
+The application features live messaging, notifications, online status updates, and advanced chat functionality similar to modern messaging platforms like WhatsApp.

 ## Assignment Overview